Empowering every learner: A true Center of Excellence.

 Background

 Our residential-education programs operate a residential and educational treatment program for youth ages 5 through 21 across three locations, two in Manchester, and one in Lancaster.
 The programs are licensed to serve up to 157 students from states throughout New England.
 We serve youth with an array of abilities.
 Our students have faced challenges in other learning environments due to their neurodivergence, difficulty with communication and other factors that impact their ability to function in the traditional school setting.
 Many of the students have experienced significant trauma in addition to their learning challenges.
 Our residential programs are accredited by the Commission on Accreditation and Rehabilitation Facilities (CARF), the highest level of quality assurance that a residential program can obtain.
 This is an administrative and programmatic accomplishment and speaks to the program’s level of knowledge, professionalism, and ability to provide impactful services.
 Our schools are certified by the New Hampshire Department of Education as Non-Public Schools as well as approved Special Education Programs.
-Because of these successes, wee are able to award a Gammon Academy high school diploma.
+Because of these successes, we are able to award a Gammon Academy high school diploma.

 Contact Us